 Innovate how to measure innovation and you’ll have a metrics dashboard that makes sense and communicates real value contribution to the organization.
 Measure what’s in your control to influence.
 Whether your bailiwick is at an organizational, divisional or team level, look beyond the obvious measures and push your thinking to find what reflects value creation.
 Combination measures have been shown to have more impact.
 For example, focusing on the value of leader involvement, the market value of innovation in your pipeline, and having market understanding can have a major impact on your performance effect.

-By Janice Francisco, CEO, Principal Innovation Consultant, Facilitator and Coach, BridgePoint Effect, and Chair and Advisor to the Conference Board of Canada’s Council on Commercialization and Innovation.
+Written by Janice Francisco, CEO, Principal Consultant, BridgePoint Effect, Advisor to the Conference Board of Canada's Strategic Risk Council and Council on Commercialization and Innovation.

 About BridgePoint Effect